zhiyuanhubj/Long_form_VideoQA/README.md

 ## Training
 With your environment set up and data ready, you can start training the model.
-To begin training, run the `agqa_v2_mist.sh` shell script located in the `shells\` directory.
+To begin training, run the `egoqa_gsmt.sh` shell script located in the `shells\` directory.
 ```
-./shells/egoqa_gsmt.sh.sh
+./shells/egoqa_gsmt.sh
 ```
 Alternatively, input the command below on the terminal to start training.
 ```